tum-gis/CZMLMovingObjects/readme.md

 Moving objects could be any object that is represented in a GIS data layer as points and shares some keys to recognize objects (For Exp. vehicle_id).

-![A sample image shows the cars in an intersection](intersection.gif)
+![A sample image shows the cars in an intersection](intersection.gif) A sample image shows the cars in an intersection

 ## How to install?